Vietnam

 Number of participants: Minimum 6 – maximum 10 people.

-Once you have registered, we will send you an invoice for 5,000 SEK as a registration fee, guaranteeing you a spot on the trip.
+When you have registered, we will send you an invoice for the registration fee, which is 20% of the total price of the trip.
+Once it is paid, you are guaranteed a place on the trip.

 On this trip, it is reasonable to expect to see at least 300 species.